maowens-HI/school_finance/README.md

 Specifically, we aim to:
 1. Develop crosswalks linking **F-33 (District) ↔ INDFIN (District) ↔ Tract (GRF) ↔ County (GRF)** identifiers.
 2. Reconstruct consistent annual per-pupil spending at the county level.
-3. Use this data to estimate event studies akin to figures 1 and 2 in JJP 2016.
+3. Use this data to estimate event studies akin to figure 1 JJP 2016.
-4. Extend the analysis with **jackknife heterogeneity analysis** to identify which counties experienced the largest spending increases from school finance reforms.
+4. Extend the analysis with **jackknife regressions** to identify which counties experienced the largest spending increases from school finance reforms akin to figure 2 in JJP 2016.

 ---